-Julia Ebner is a Senior Research Fellow at ISD, specialising in far-right extremism, reciprocal radicalisation and European terrorism prevention initiatives.
-Julia advises parliamentary working groups, frontline workers and tech firms, and delivers workshops in schools and universities.
-She regularly writes for the Guardian and the Independent and has appeared on the BBC, CNN, ZDF, ARD, France24, Al Jazeera, LBC and others.
+Julia Ebner is a Senior Resident Research Fellow at ISD, specialising in far-right extremism, reciprocal radicalisation, conspiracy myths and terrorism prevention.
+Julia regularly advises parliamentary working groups, intelligence agencies and tech firms, and delivers guest lectures at universities.
+She acted as a consultant on counter-terrorism for the United Nations.
+To bring her research findings to wider audiences, Julia has written for newspapers such as the Guardian, Washington Post and Süddeutsche and has appeared on the BBC, Channel 4, CNN, ZDF, ARD, France24 and others.

 She is an award-winning and bestselling author of several books.
 Her first book The Rage: The Vicious Circle of Islamist and Far-Right Extremism won the Bruno Kreisky Award for the 2018 Political Book of the Year.
 Her second book Going Dark: The Secret Social Lives of Extremists was an international bestseller and has been translated into seven languages.
 It won the award ‘Wissenschaftsbuch des Jahres 2020’ (Science Book of the Year 2020), as well as the Dr Caspar Einem prize and was long listed for the Gold Dagger Award.
 Her latest book Going Mainstream: How Extremists Are Taking Over has just been released.